-If you’re a retail company—will most of your customer service involve returns and refunds?
-If your company were to categorize your tickets, which would have the highest volume?
-This will offer a starting point to manage expectations, and define the roles, functions, and teams that are needed to meet and support those needs.
+If you’re a retail company, will most of your customer service involve returns and refunds?
+If your company were to categorise your tickets, which would have the highest volume?
+This will offer a starting point to manage expectations and define the roles, functions and teams that are needed to meet and support those needs.

-Zendesk’s Customer Advocate teams are organized into three team tiers to manage complexity by segmenting tasks and focus areas.
+Zendesk’s Customer Advocate teams are organised into three team tiers in order to manage complexity by segmenting tasks and focus areas.

 - Tier 1 answers general product support tickets